UjwalKandi/pdf-to-webpage/README.md

-# 📄 DocWeb - PDF to Webpage Converter - Streamlit Edition
+# 📄 DocWeb - PDF to Webpage Converter

 Transform PDFs into beautiful, responsive webpages using PaddleOCR and ERNIE AI.
 Built with Streamlit for an intuitive, modern interface.